Two constructions of Markov chains on the dual of U(n): Markov chains

 \subsection{Markov chains}

 Now review the Markov chains from \cite{kn:BF}.
-Let $\theta_1,\ldots,\theta_n$ be fixed nonzero complex numbers. and let $F$ be an analytic function in an annulus $A$ which contains all the $\alpha_j^{-1}$ such that each $F(\alpha_j^{-1})$ is nonzero.
-Given such an $F$, define

-where the integral is taken over any positively oriented simple loop in $A$.
+Let $\theta_1,\ldots,\theta_n$ be fixed nonzero complex numbers, and let $F$ be an analytic function in an annulus $A$ which contains all the $\theta_j^{-1}$ such that each $F(\theta_j^{-1})$ is nonzero.
+Given such an $F$, define where the integral is taken over any positively oriented simple loop in $A$.
 Section 2.3 of \cite{kn:BF} defines matrices $T_n$ with rows and columns parameterised by $\GT_n$:

 \begin{proposition} There is the commuting relation $T_n(\boldsymbol{\theta};F_1)T_n(\boldsymbol{\theta};F_2)=T_n(\boldsymbol{\theta};F_1F_2)$.
 For $\boldsymbol\theta=(1,1,\ldots,1)$, $T_n(\boldsymbol\theta;F)$ is a stochastic matrix. \end{proposition} \begin{proof} Proposition 2.10 of \cite{kn:BF} gives the commuting relation.
 Proposition 2.8 of \cite{kn:BF} gives the stochastic matrix result. \end{proof}